 When you land in your designated airport in Vietnam, you have to present your visa letter, passport, passport photo and the entry/exit form.
 Once done, an officer will call out your name to return your passport with a stamp on it, and you need to pay the stamping fee.
 Make sure that you have a US Dollar with you or any hard currency.
 Based on my experience, they wouldn’t accept Philippine Peso.
 Good thing, I have a Singapore Dollar with me.
 But the exchange rate they give was way too high.

-You can apply your Vietnam visa on arrival through iVisa, just click here. iVisa is my go-to website for my visa needs.
+You can apply for your Vietnam visa on arrival through iVisa, just click here. iVisa is my go-to website for all my visa needs, including Vietnam visa.

 - passport – as usual, it should be valid six months before the expiration date